 Step 1 – Start by washing and chopping your mushrooms and peppers.

-Step 2 – Heat 1 tbsp of vegan butter or margarine in a medium-sized saucepan and sauté the mushrooms and peppers for about 5 minutes over medium heat and sprinkle with salt and pepper.
+Step 2 – Heat 1 tablespoon of vegan butter or margarine in a medium-sized saucepan and sauté the mushrooms and peppers for about 5 minutes over medium heat.
+Sprinkle with salt and pepper.

 Mushrooms, green peppers, and vegan seitan chicken strips sautéing in a pan.